mohsinxx365/adobe-cep-starter/readme.md

-# Create Adobe Extensions with React Typescript & Nodejs
+# Create Adobe Extensions

+## With React Typescript & Nodejs

 This is a "starter kit" for developing CEP Panels.